AxisCommunications/media-stream-library-js/CONTRIBUTING.md

 ### Releases

-To publish a new release (and deploy a new NPM package), trigger the "Publish" workflow in the GitHub actions tab.
-This will create a GitHub release (from the version in the `package.json` file), tag the commit, and deploy a new package to NPM.
+To publish a new release (and deploy a new NPM package), create a new GitHub release.
+This will then create a tag and trigger the "Publish" workflow to deploy a new package to NPM.